 Cheap Grace

-He starts his argument with Monasticism.
-Being not of the Catholic or Lutheran faith tradition, I have a hard time wrapping my mind around the concept of Monasticism.
-However, I have sometimes expressed the desire to be a monk, to be left to my books, and to have someone occasionally slide food under my door.
-Then I remembered that Luther was a monk God forced out of the abbey and that Bonhoeffer was of the Lutheran faith.
+I have sometimes expressed the desire to be a monk, to be left to my books, and to have someone occasionally slide food under my door.
+But then I am reminded that Luther was a monk God forced out of the abbey, who then founded the Lutheran Church, and that Bonhoeffer was of the Lutheran faith.
+His theology may have developed in a Lutheran Seminary, but his Christianity was developed in the streets of Harlem when he interacted with the black church in America.

 After spending four decades seeking to attract my family and friends to Christ, I understand expensive grace.

-I know that Bonhoeffer was a committed pacifist who left his theological cloister.
-He ended his life in a nazi concentration camp, being hung for the crime of attempting to rescue the German church from the nazi regime.
-He also participated in an attempt to assassinate Adolf Hitler.
+I know that Bonhoeffer was a committed pacifist who left his theological cloister seeking to rescue the German church from the Nazi regime.
+He participated in a plot to assassinate Adolf Hitler.
+He was martyred in a concentration camp,

-How do I pay the price for costly grace and lead others to desire costly grace?
+How do I pay for Costly Grace and lead others to desire Costly Grace?

 Comments